 Additional Pedagogical Approaches

 There are other ways of classifying pedagogical approaches.
-A simple classification is: teacher-centered pedagogy, learner-centered pedagogy and learning-centered pedagogy.
+A simple classification is a teacher-centered pedagogy, learner-centered pedagogy, and learning-centered pedagogy.
 Regular classroom lectures and chorus answering are activities under teacher-centered pedagogical approach.
 Presentations, experiments and case studies done by students are activities under learner-centered pedagogy.
 There are several more ways to classify pedagogical approaches.
 For an enthusiastic reader, more literature is available on the internet.

 Development of human civilization brings transformations in education.
-These transformations lead to new challenges in teaching-learning process.
-These challenges in turn, lead to evolution of more effective pedagogical approaches.
+These transformations lead to new challenges in the teaching-learning process.
+These challenges, in turn, lead to the evolution of more effective pedagogical approaches.